Yunxiang-Li/Cpp_Primer/Chapter 15. Object-Oriented Programming/Chapter 15. Object-Oriented Programming.md

 **For the class you chose in the previous exercise, identify some of the likely virtual functions as well as public and protected members.**

 Same as exercise 15.21.

+## Exercise 15.23

+**Assuming class `D1` on page 620 had intended to override its inherited `fcn` function, how would you fix that class?
+Assuming you fixed the class so that `fcn` matched the definition in `Base`, how would the calls in that section be resolved?**